IBM-Cloud/investment-insights-for-asset-managers/README.md

     ```
     cf api https://api.ng.bluemix.net
     ```
-4. Connect to Bluemix in the command line tool and follow the prompts to log in
+4. Connect to IBM Cloud in the command line tool and follow the prompts to log in

    ```
    cf login -a https://api.ng.bluemix.net